5 tips for those who struggle with credit card debt

 In order not to spend more money than you can actually repay, it’s important to know what you spend money on.
 This gives you a better overview of what you need and what you can do without.
 If you have high debt that burns, it is important to find solutions for repayment as soon as possible.

 You can consider whether you can take an extra job to get funds that you can use to repay your expensive debt.
-You can also take a round in the loft and in the basement and see if there is anything you can sell to get extra cash.
+You can also take stock of what is stored in the loft and in the basement and see if there is anything you can sell to get extra cash.
 Get rid of unnecessary subscription, and enter a shopping regime where you visit the food store once a week.

 3. Do not keep your credit card in your wallet